nero1342/nero1342/README.md

 # Hi there, I'm E-Ro Nguyen 👋
+- I will be a CS Ph.D. student at Stony Brook University this Fall (2024).
 - I earned a Bachelor's degree in Computer Science in the APCS at the University of Science, VNU-HCM.
 - My website: https://nero1342.github.io/

 ![](https://komarev.com/ghpvc/?username=nero1342&color=orange&style=flat-square)